TubercularOx/darkhaunter/Geekery/roy.md

 In order to get an attack of opportunity, Roy must threaten adjacent squares while unarmed.
 Improved Unarmed Strike allows this.

 Being knocked prone is a feature of a trip attack.
-Some see a grapple because Roy is holdin on to Enor's tail, but if Roy and Enor are grappled then Roy lets go in the next panel.
+Some see a grapple because Roy is holding on to Enor's tail, but if Roy and Enor are grappled then Roy lets go in the next panel.
 If Roy trips Enor then it follows that Enor would stay prone and Roy would no longer be holding Enor in the next panel.

 In order to trip Enor without Enor getting an attack of opportunity on Roy, Roy needs Improved Trip.